NanoComp/meep/doc/docs/FAQ.md

 ### How do I model the solar radiation spectrum?

-For simulations involving [solar radiation](https://en.wikipedia.org/wiki/Sunlight#Surface_illumination), including the [air mass](https://en.wikipedia.org/wiki/Air_mass_(solar_energy)), the [reflectance/transmittance spectra](Introduction.md#transmittancereflectance-spectra) is computed as normal.
-Since typical solar-cell problems are linear, the reflected or transmitted power can then be obtained by simply multiplying the reflectance or transmittance by the solar spectrum.
+For simulations involving [solar radiation](https://en.wikipedia.org/wiki/Sunlight#Surface_illumination), the [reflectance/transmittance spectra](Introduction.md#transmittancereflectance-spectra) is computed using the [standard procedure involving two separate calculations](Introduction.md#transmittancereflectance-spectra).
+Since typical solar-cell problems are linear, the reflected/transmitted power can then be obtained by simply multiplying the reflectance/transmittance by the [solar spectrum](https://en.wikipedia.org/wiki/Air_mass_(solar_energy)).
+The accuracy of these types of calculations involving a weighted input/output spectrum can be improved using a coarse, unequally spaced frequency grid (by passing it as an array/list to [`add_flux`](Python_User_Interface.md#flux-spectra)) as described in the notebook [Solar-weighted Gaussian Quadrature](https://nbviewer.jupyter.org/urls/math.mit.edu/~stevenj/Solar-Quadrature.ipynb?flush_cache=true).
+This method involves precomputing the frequency points and weights given the air mass spectrum.

 ### Are complex fields physical?